celery/celery/docs/userguide/tasks.rst

 Tasks are the building blocks of Celery applications.

-A task can be created out of any callable and defines what happens when the worker receives a particular message.
+A task is a class that can be created out of any callable.
+It performs dual roles in that it defines both what happens when a task is called (sends a message), and what happens when a worker receives that message.

-Every task has unique name which is referenced in the message, so that the worker can find the right task to execute.
+Every task class has a unique name, and this name is referenced in messages so that the worker can find the right function to execute.

-It's not a requirement, but it's a good idea to keep your tasks *idempotent*.
-Idempotence means that a task can be applied multiple times without changing the result.

-This is important because the task message will not disappear until the message has been *acknowledged*.
-A worker can reserve many messages in advance and even if the worker is killed -- caused by a power failure or otherwise -- the message will be redelivered to another worker.
+A task message does not disappear until the message has been :term:`acknowledged` by a worker.
+A worker can reserve many messages in advance and even if the worker is killed -- caused by power failure or otherwise -- the message will be redelivered to another worker.

+Ideally task functions should be :term:`idempotent`, which means that the function will not cause unintented effects even if called multiple times with the same arguments.
-But the worker cannot know if your tasks are idempotent, so the default behavior is to acknowledge the message in advance just before it's executed, this way a task that has been started will not be executed again.
+Since the worker cannot detect if your tasks are idempotent, the default behavior is to acknowledge the message in advance, before it's executed, so that a task that has already been started is never executed again..

-If your task is idempotent you can set the :attr:`acks_late` option to have the worker acknowledge the message *after* that task has been executed instead.
-This way the task will be redelivered to another worker, even if the task has already started executing before.
+If your task is idempotent you can set the :attr:`acks_late` option to have the worker acknowledge the message *after* the task returns instead.
 See also the FAQ entry :ref:`faq-acks_late-vs-retry`.

 --